Burst Bars Review: Are Vitamin Vapes Dangerous?

 Burst Bar is a disposable aromatherapy diffuser that can be inhaled directly into the lungs or used simply for its scent.
 The brand suggests their product causes “improved energy and focus,” and suggests that it can fight fatigue.

-In this article, we’ll answer all of these questions and more as we analyze the ingredients in Burst Bar based on medical studies to give our take on whether this is a safe and effective way to increase energy, or if it’s a health risk.
+In this article, we’ll answer all of these questions and more, as we analyze the ingredients in Burst Bar to give our take on whether or not this product can actually increase energy, and whether or not it's healthy.

 However, a cursory look at different forums of real users of this product like some subreddits suggests that the majority of customers inhale this product.